Frequently Asked Questions

 What types of projects will WCB fund?

 WCB manages fifteen (15) programs that provide funding opportunities for different types of habitat conservation projects including acquisition, restoration and wildlife-oriented public access.
-A description of these programs can be found under the Programs link.
-Here you can find information on the eligibility requirements and the application process for each program.
+A description of these programs can be found under the Programs link and information on the eligibility requirements and the application process can be found under the Grants link.

 Who is eligible to receive grant funds?

-Most WCB programs allow funding to federal, state and local public agencies and non-profit organizations.
-For additional specifics on each program please refer to the program descriptions on the WCB web page.
+Most WCB programs allow funding to federal, state and local public agencies, non-profit organizations and tribes.
+Refer to the WCB General Grant Guidelines available at the Grants web page.

 How are projects selected and prioritized?